 There is evidence that suggests that oral supplements tend to work better in the long run, but the efficiency of external products is supported by science too.

-By the standards of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS), products containing bamboo extract aren’t considered to be dangerous.
+By the standards of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS), products containing bamboo extract aren’t considered to be dangerous (20).

-In case of eye contact, simply use water, and if necessary, seek medical attention.
-The products should not be used by those who are pregnant or breastfeeding, unless their doctor gives them the green light.
+In case of eye contact, simply use water and, if necessary, seek medical attention.
+The products should not be used by those who are pregnant or breastfeeding unless your doctor gives the green light.

-Products – be they supplementary or cosmetic – that use bamboo extract and silica as their main ingredients aren’t known to cause major side effects or have severe allergenic qualities.
+Products – be they supplementary or cosmetic – that use bamboo extract and silica as their main ingredients aren’t known to cause major side effects or to have severe allergenic qualities (21).

 Nevertheless, some side effects – especially when taking oral supplements – could occur.

-- Lowered blood sugar levels (can be particularly dangerous in people with diabetes)
+- Lowered blood sugar levels (can be particularly dangerous in those with diabetes).

 - Vitamin deficiency if the supplement was made from horsetail (silica products are usually made either from bamboo extract or horsetail).